 WE HAVE MOVED!

-As of May 2016 we have moved to a temporary location - Tony Doyle's Bus yard, Kilpeddar, Wicklow (which was the old SM Morris yard) just off the N11 at exit 11.
+We have moved to a temporary location - Tony Doyle's Bus yard, Kilpeddar, Wicklow (which was the old SM Morris yard) just off the N11 at exit 11.

 Phone and contact details remain the same as will operations and deliveries with the exception of greenwaste disposal service - we are currently unable to accept greenwaste.

 The Christmas Tree Farm Carrickmines in Aid of LauraLynn Children's Hospice

 Dublin’s best Christmas Tree farm is open from 29th November - we have carefully selected Irish grown Noble Fir and Nordman trees from certified Christmas tree growers.

 The profits after costs are donated to LauraLynn which is approx. €5 per tree.

 Christmas trees available 2ft to 20ft.